Cellular Topology Optimization on Differentiable Voronoi Diagrams: Numerical results

 \subsection{Biomimetic structures}

 To demonstrate the efficacy of our approach in optimizing biomimetic cellular structures, we optimize the structure within a Diptera wing contour as in Figure \ref{fig:diptera}.
-We randomly initialize 13 Voronoi points in a $6\times3$ grid with $\bm D=[400,0,0,400]$.
-The target volume fraction is set to 0.15.
-As shown in Figure \ref{fig:diptera}, the Voronoi points are distributed in the design domain evenly and the initial Voronoi tessellation is similar to a centroidal Voronoi tessellation.
+We randomly initialize 13 Voronoi points in a $6\times3$ grid with $\bm D=[400,0\rv{;~}0,400]$.
+The target volume fraction is set to 0.15. \rv{For processing the irregular boundary here, we first convert a silhouette of the Diptera wing shape into a level set field using fast marching algorithm \cite{sethian1999fast}.
+Then, we mark the cells with negative level set values as active and mark the cells with positive level set values as inactive cells, which we set $\rho_e = 0$ and do not optimize the density distribution.
+The nodes that have active neighbor cells and inactive neighbor cells are marked as boundary nodes and we apply boundary forces on them.
+The directions of the boundary forces are partially determined by the gradient of the level set as well.} As shown in Figure \ref{fig:diptera}, the Voronoi points are distributed in the design domain evenly and the initial Voronoi tessellation is similar to a centroidal Voronoi tessellation.
 As optimization proceeds, however, the Voronoi partitions are more elongated, which conforms to the force direction.
 Also, the beams on the left side connecting to the fixed points are relatively thicker than the beams on the right side.
 Note that although some regions with diffused density appear as two points closer to each other, they separate naturally in the later iterations after the stronger filter strength leads to a more binary density pattern.
-A denser cellular pattern in an Odonata front wing is shown in Figure \ref{fig:odonata}, where 290 points with an initial $\bm D=[1300,0,0,1300]$ and 1116 points with an initial $\bm D=[2600,0,0,2600]$ are optimized after 249 iterations.
-It can be observed that thick beams are formed towards the fixed nodes on the right side and there is a spectrum of variations in the edge thickness.
+A denser cellular pattern in an Odonata front wing is shown in Figure \ref{fig:odonata}, where 290 points with an initial $\bm D=[1300,0\rv{;~}0,1300]$ and 1116 points with an initial $\bm D=[2600,0\rv{;~}0,2600]$ are optimized after 249 iterations. \rv{The irregular boundary is set similarly in this example except that the cells within a certain positive epsilon values are marked as boundary cells with $\rho_e=1$, and and the boundary nodes are in between boundary and inactive cells.} It can be observed that thick beams are formed towards the fixed nodes on the right side and there is a spectrum of variations in the edge thickness.